Examining the Atlanta Falcons' roster:

 RUNNING BACKS (5)

-Jackson, who just turned 31, is out with a hamstring injury right now but expected to be back by the season opener.
-Freeman, a rookie fourth-round pick, will get an even longer look with Jackson sidelined.
+Jackson, who just turned 31, still has a good year left in him if he remains healthy.
+He looks rejuvenated.
+Freeman, a rookie fourth-round pick, will get a chance to push for touches and has been impressive to start training camp.
 Rodgers can't be forgotten because of his elusiveness.
 Smith is a valuable special-teamer, as is Josh Vaughan, who could sneak in.

 Jones looked good during his first practice since last year's season-ending foot fracture while White came to camp with a new four-year contract extension in hand.
 Coach Mike Smith said he'll have a decision to keep five or six receivers, and Davis (foot surgery) might not be ready to start the regular season.
 Roby has value on special teams as a gunner.
-If Davis starts the season on PUP, Bernard Reedy will make the roster.
+Undrafted rookie Bernard Reedy still has a serious chance.